 A Forex profit calculator can make all the difference in the world between a successful trading strategy and mounting losses.
 Of course, there are numerous factors which you will need to consider.
-The lot size, the notion of compounded interest and currency pairs are key concerns.
+The lot size, the notion of compounded interest and currency pairs are vital concerns.

-We should also mention that a good investment calculator will likewise address exposure limits.
+We should also mention that a useful investment calculator will likewise address exposure limits.
 In other words, how much money are you willing to commit during any given trading cycle?
 “Pips” are commonly used by those who are looking to hedge their exposure and to mitigate excessive levels of risk.

 You may have noticed a profit calculator online that contained unique fields known as “pips”.
 Pip is an acronym for “point in percentage”.
 A pip represents the smallest possible change of the value between two currencies.

 A more technical definition involves the movement of a single digit in the fourth decimal place (1.0023 to 1.0024, for example).
 Traders will often use a markup calculator to track these movements more accurately; sometimes referred to as points or basis points in certain circles.